rijuvenator/DisplacedDimuons/Analysis/doc/PlottingScriptsDoc.md

 Note that usually, I do not change the file name.
 It's different for each plotter, but I don't laboriously change the names.
 Instead, I keep separate versions of ROOT files and symbolically link to the "main" file.
 So I need to do this in between runs of the plotter, and change the `TRIGGER` and `CUTSTRING` and etc. as appropriate; see below.

-### Booleans
+### Parameters
-There are starting to be several configuration parameters at the top.
+There were starting to be several configuration parameters at the top.
+I've kept the explanation below for the other scripts.

   * `TRIGGER`: whether or not a signal sample was run with the trigger event selection.
 Setting this to true automatically adds `Trig-` to the beginning of the `HTo2XTo...` name that is usually used, and so the file name will have `Trig-HTo2XTo...` in it, as well.
   * `CUTSTRING`: similar to `TRIGGER`, it's the `--cuts` string from the analyzer, which is probably what the real ROOT file name is called, as well.
 This is usually automatically propagated to the file name.
 Don't forget the underscore -- it's usually at the beginning, so that you can do things like